pragzz1238/Online-Library-Management-System/README.md

 # Online Library Management System

-This is a Online Library Management System developed using HTML, PHP, JavaScript, CSS.
+This is a Online Library Management System developed using HTML, PHP, JavaScript, CSS which is developed as a part of my 2nd year project.
 The system helps manage books, users, and library operations efficiently.

 ## Table of Contents